FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/managing-context-information.md

 In this section the steps needed to run Orion Context Broker and some example operations are detailed.
 Further information about Orion Context Broker can be found in the [Development of context-aware applications](../development-context-aware-applications/introduction/) section or in the [oficial documentation](http://fiware-orion.readthedocs.io/en/latest/).

-For running an empty Orion instance ready to be used, run:
+For running an Orion instance ready to be used, run:

 ```
  docker-compose up orion